Skip to main content

 Pros:

-• Organized document storage
+• Automated document workflows

 Cons:

-• Not suitable for small estates
+• Not ideal for small firms

 • Learning curve for new users